Tao-Yunshuang/leetcode/learn/Machine Learning/Knowledge.md

 Similarly with the underfitting case, to avoid the overfitting, one can try out another algorithm that could generate a simpler model from the training data set.
 Or more often, one stays with the original algorithm that generated the overfitting model, but adds a regularization term to the algorithm, i.e. penalizing the model that is over-complicated so that the algorithm is steered to generate a less complicated model while fitting the data.

+Bias:

+In a word, the bias of a learner, with regards to an example, is the loss incurred by the difference between the main prediction (the general tendency) and the actual value of the target attribute (target value).

+Variance:

+In a word,
+V(xi) measures the loss incurred by its fluctuation around the main prediction in response to different training sets.

+Bias-Variance Tradeoff:

+Bias is reduced and variance is increased in relation to the complexity of the models produced by a learner.